 Star trails are either something you really want or something you’re working to avoid.
 They’re caused by the rotation of the earth.
 The earth is spinning on its axis, which makes it seem as if the stars move across the sky.
 If you get it right, this effect can create some truly stunning shots.

-I'm moderately okay with this photo.
-It began to capture the effect I was going for, but I think ten minutes was no way near long enough.
-Next time, I'll be trying out 20+ minutes.
+I’m moderately okay with this photo.
+It began to capture the effect I was going for, but I think ten minutes was nowhere near long enough.
+Next time, I’ll be trying out 20+ minutes.

-This photo, on the other hand, was deeply frustrating, and demonstrates a real issue with very long exposures.
+This photo was deeply frustrating, and demonstrates a real issue with very long exposures.
 Even the smallest source of light pollution that would barely even register on a normal shot can become a glaring issue (pun absolutely intended).
 The frustrating part is that most of this photo looks fantastic, but the glare is just wide enough that cropping it kills the overall image.
 It was a lesson in long exposures and light pollution.
 In this instance, the light source came from a car, the lights of which turned on around the corner.

 Infinitely worse, however, was the fact that a very light, very brief rain shower appeared without my knowledge, and landed square on my camera.
 I was sat in my kitchen, with the door open to check for weather changes, and I didn’t notice.
 I won’t go so far as to suggest sabotage by aliens, but I will say that if I were an alien, I wouldn’t want some nosey prick with a camera spying on me.
 Food for thought.